TediusTimmy/Calculators/README.md

 ## AC6 and AC6S

 These are versions of AltSlowCalc and AltCalc5Slimmed that have been converted to use GMP as their arbitrary-precision integer library.
 From testing this, it was obvious that the culprit in the aforementioned numerical issues is the `Integer`/`BitField` classes.
 I mis-handled an edge case in division, **AGAIN**.
 This is the nice thing about doing the math in multiple ways: finding where the source of an issue is.
 When I switch out the BigInt library, the Float library built upon it starts producing consistent results.
 Progress.

+# DUMBBASIC 14

+I decided to add the mythical DUMBBASIC 14 to this repo.
+I've talked about it in other places.
+As I said before: it is written to C++03, and there are some interesting choices because of that.
+It actually didn't compile with a modern C++ compiler: the construct `#define CATSTR(x) "1"x"2"` is no longer valid C++, and the compiler complains that x"2" is a conversion operator to "1".
+As such, I also decided to fix the constant bug and clean up warnings.
+The DB14IN uses an interpreter pattern to interpret the code, while DB14VM compiles to virtual instructions.
+The version of the interpreter chosen has extra functions that support adding to the program during runtime, and the DBbc program was made to have a bc-like REPL.

+I must note two example programs: FiveSixSevenEight.txt and KahanTest.txt.
+I think that it is very important that one understands what their outputs tell you.